OT-CLOUD-KIT/terraform-aws-vpc-endpoints/README.md

-# Terraform module to create VPC Endpoints
+## Terraform AWS VPC Endpoint

-This module creates VPC endpoints (both interface and gateway types).
+This Terraform module simplifies the creation and management of VPC Endpoints, supporting both Interface and Gateway types.
+It allows you to securely connect your VPC to supported AWS services without requiring an internet gateway, NAT device, or VPN connection.

-## Dependencies
+## Prerequisites
-Please make sure that the following AWS resources are created before executing this module.
+Before using this module, ensure that the following resources are already provisioned:

-- VPC
+- A VPC

-- Subnet
+- At least one Subnet (required for Interface endpoints)

-- RouteTables
+- One or more Route Tables (required for Gateway endpoints)

 ## Architecture